Mohammed el-Kurd: Persistence of Western colonialism

-El-Kurd characterizes some tools of the Israeli state are techniques of colonization, such as isolating Palestinian villages by declaring the land around them to be national parks.
+El-Kurd characterizes some tools of the Israeli state as techniques of colonization, such as isolating Palestinian villages by declaring the land around them to be national parks.
 He maintains that Israel continues to actively colonize Palestine and that there are still many regimes around the world propagating colonialism, adapting to an increasingly progressive world by making itself less obvious than what he calls the explicit colonization that Israel carries out.

 Shifting the attitude of Palestinians

 Palestinian realization of self-worth

 El-Kurd speaks of a Palestinian reality in East Jerusalem where oppression (evictions, demolitions) is hierarchical and normalized, muzzling and gaslighting Palestinian residents.
-He personally has questioned whether he would have the energy to fight back again oppression as characteristic of Palestinians sometimes being "exhausted" from lifelong oppression.
-Breaking through and deciding to fight back he described, was a moment of understanding the psychological warfare as a turning point to the realization that he was worthy (of housing, in this case) at the most basic level.
+He personally has questioned whether he would have the energy to fight back against oppression, as is characteristic of Palestinians, sometimes being "exhausted" from lifelong oppression.
+Breaking through and deciding to fight back, he described, was a moment of understanding the psychological warfare as a turning point to the realization that he was worthy (of housing, in this case) at the most basic level.

 He describes a Palestinian realization of worth – despite burnout and exhaustion continuing to be realities – regarding the right to five things: